-- 7. (1) Before travelling to the Bailiwick from any place outside the Bailiwick, and on arrival in the Bailiwick from any place outside the Bailiwick, a person (P) (other than a child under 12 years of age) must provide such information- - (a) relating to - (i) P, and P's travel during the 14 day period immediately preceding the date of his or her arrival in the Bailiwick, and - (ii) any child under 12 years of age travelling with P, and that child's travel during the 14 day period immediately preceding the date of his or her arrival in the Bailiwick, as the MOH may reasonably require (generally, in relation to a category of case into which P falls, or in relation to P's particular case) for the purposes of these regulations.
+8. (1) Before travelling to the Bailiwick from any place outside the Bailiwick, and on arrival in the Bailiwick from any place outside the Bailiwick, a person (P) (other than a child under 12 years of age) must provide such information-

+(a) relating to -

+- (i) P, and P's travel during the 14 day period immediately preceding the date of his or her arrival in the Bailiwick, and - (ii) any child under 12 years of age travelling with P, and that child's travel during the 14 day period immediately preceding the date of his or her arrival in the Bailiwick, - (b) in such a way (including, but not limited to, by entering that information on the States of Guernsey Travel Tracker website), as the MOH may reasonably require (generally, in relation to a category of case into which P falls, or in relation to P's particular case) for the purposes of these regulations.